-Below are required courses for program completion.
+Description: Below are required courses for program completion.
 Courses may have prerequisite and corequisite requirements.
 Check course descriptions for details.
-Assumes Basic Skills and Math requirements are satisfied.
+Designed for the person with an associate degree or higher.
+Assumes basic skills and General Education (including math) requirements are satisfied.